Epilepsy - Overview

 - Abnormal blood vessels in the brain

-Symptoms of epilepsy range from staring spells and loss of alertness to violent shaking, and patients often have a strange sensation or emotional changes before each seizure (called an aura.)
+Symptoms of epilepsy range from staring spells and loss of alertness to violent shaking.
+People often have a strange sensation or emotional changes before each seizure (referred to as an aura).
 Symptoms and type of seizure depend on the part of the brain affected and the cause of the disease.
 Most recurrant seizures are similar to previous seizures.
+Many people think that all seizures are convulsions.
+But, many types of seizures exist.
+Behavior during a seizure depends on where the seizures starts in the brain.
+Some examples include staring spells, speech arrest, recurrent feelings/sensations without cause.
+Some seizures can be very subtle, and often people will dismiss the episodes altogether.

-For more symtom details for various types of seizures, visit the following health topics:
+For more symptom details for various types of seizures, visit the following health topics:

 Some types of epilepsy are well controlled with medication (anti-epileptic drugs, AEDs).
-There are a large number of medications that can be used to treat epilepsy and this is best managed by a Neurologist that specializes in the treatment of epilepsy.
-However, about 30% of people with epilepsy cannot be controlled with medications alone.
-Those people may be candidates for other therapies such as epilepsy surgery and they should be evaluated by a specialized comprehensive epilepsy center, such as the one at the University of Florida.
-Uncontrolled epilepsy severely impacts all aspects of a patient’s life including their education, personal relationships, ability to drive and work, and it even increases their risk of sudden, unexplained death.
+There are a large number of medications that can be used to treat epilepsy, and this is best managed by a neurologist that specializes in the treatment of epilepsy.
+However, about 35 percent of people have trouble controlling their seizures with medications alone.
+Those people may be candidates for other therapies such as epilepsy surgery, and they should be evaluated by experts at a comprehensive epilepsy center like the one at UF Health Shands Hospital.
+Uncontrolled epilepsy severely impacts all aspects of a patient’s life, including their education, personal relationships, ability to drive and work, and it even increases their risk of sudden, unexplained death.

-Experts at UF Health are dedicated to providing optimum care for people with difficult-to-control epilepsy.
-Our epilepsy specialists also treat patients with related neurological conditions including seizure disorders, syncope, migraine, stroke and sleep disorders.
+Experts at UF Health are dedicated to providing optimal care for people with difficult-to-control epilepsy.
+Our epilepsy specialists also treat patients with related neurological conditions, including seizures due to brain tumor or head trauma, syncope and sleep disorders.